nodejs/node/.github/PULL_REQUEST_TEMPLATE.md

 ### Description of change

-_Please provide description of change here_.
+_Please provide description of change here._

 ### Pull Request check-list

-_Please make sure to review and check all of these items_:
+_Please make sure to review and check all of these items:_

 - [ ] Does `make test` (or `vcbuild test nosign`) pass with this change?
 - [ ] Is commit message formatted according to [CONTRIBUTING.md][0]